 Glossary

-Asymmetrical a design in which there is balance but the elements are not duplicated on each side.
+Asymmetrical A design in which there is balance but the elements are not duplicated on each side.
 A block such as maple leaf is asymmetrical since all four of its corners are not the same.
 In a block, this makes for interesting possibilities since different design elements appear depending on how the blocks are rotated.
 Any block divided down the middle by a diagonal line, such as Log Cabin, is asymmetrical.

-Auditioning fabric Choosing one fabric over another for your quilt.
+Auditioning Fabric Choosing one fabric over another for your quilt.

-Backing this is the fabric on the back of the quilt.
+Backing This is the fabric on the back of the quilt.

 Bargello